supertree-toolkit/stk/doc/tutorial.rst

 supertree analysis.
 The first step is to create a data summary.
 This creates a list of useful information, such as taxa and characters.
 The information is printed alphabetically, which makes it easy to check for final errors.
-Although this is not necessary, it allows manual checking of the data: were all the generic names removed where specific taxa are also in the data? are there any odd names that I forgot to substitute?
+Although this is not necessary, it allows manual checking of the data, e.g. were genera replaced where species are also in the dataset? are there any odd names that I forgot to substitute?

 Have a look in the file output and check everything is OK.
 If not, go back and fix things.
-Note that some of the statistics in the file might be useful when writing up your papers - how many trees, over what years the data is from, etc, etc.
+Note that some of the statistics in the file might be useful when writing up your papers - how many trees, over what years the data are from, types of characters in the dataset, etc.

-The final step is to ensure there is sufficient taxonomic overlap between source trees.
-Next, we need to check that all the trees are connected by at least two taxa with another tree.
-You may also want to experiment with using higher numbers.
-Use the data overlap function to determine this.
+The final step is to ensure that there is sufficient taxonomic overlap between source trees.
+We need to check that all the trees are connected by at least two taxa with another tree.
+You may also want to experiment with using higher numbers, use the data overlap function to determine this.
 The output can either be a simple yes/no or graphical output.
 Graphical output can either be a detailed view where a graph is produced whereby each source is a vertex and edges are drawn between sources that share the required number of taxa (Fig :num:`#img-tut-pre-detailed-overlap`) .
 In this view *all* nodes should be blue, with no red (unconnected).
-However, for large datasets, this consume a lot of memory and can take a long time to calcualte.
+However, for large datasets, this consumes a lot of memory and can take a long time to calculate.
 Instead use the normal view where connected trees compose a node in the graph (Fig :num:`#img-tut-pre-overlap`).
 In this view there should be a single node only.